Motherwell F.C.: Honours

-Motherwell have won a number of league titles and cups in their history, which includes six major domestic trophy successes.
-Their sole Scottish league championship came in season 1931–32 (66 points total, winning margin by 5 points).
-Amongst their biggest cup success was winning the Scottish Cup twice in 1951–52 (4–0 v Dundee) and 1990–91 (4–3 v Dundee United), and the Scottish League Cup once in 1950–51 (3–0 v Hibernian), also winning the now defunct Summer Cup in 1943–44 and 1964–65.
+Motherwell have won a number of league titles and cups in their history, which includes four major domestic trophy successes.
+Their sole Scottish league championship came in season 1931–32 (finishing with 66 points in total, a winning margin of 5 points).
+Their biggest cup success was winning the Scottish Cup twice in 1951–52 (4–0 v Dundee) and 1990–91 (4–3 v Dundee United), and the Scottish League Cup once in 1950–51 (3–0 v Hibernian).
+Motherwell also won the now defunct Summer Cup in 1943–44 and 1964–65.

 They have also won the second tier of Scottish league football on four occasions.
 Other notable cup success includes winning the Scottish Qualifying Cup once and winning the Lanarkshire Cup forty times, most recently in its last edition played in 2014.
-Their most recent Final appearance in the Scottish Cup came in 2017–18 (2–0 defeat to Celtic) and the Scottish League Cup came in 2017–18 (2–0 defeat to Celtic).
+Their most recent cup final appearances came in the 2017–18 Scottish Cup and the 2017–18 Scottish League Cup, losing both to Celtic 2–0.
 Their best league performance recently in the Scottish top flight was registering back-to-back second-place finishes in 2012–13 and 2013–14.
 They have qualified for European competition ten times.

 In the summer of 1927, Motherwell won an invitational 'Copa del Rey' trophy in Madrid as part of their tour of Spain, beating fellow tourists Swansea Town 4–3 in the semi-final and hosts Real Madrid 3–1 in the final.

 Below is a list of honours won and other achievements by Motherwell.